-binghamton spending through Aug 2023
+binghamton spending through DEC 2023

-Thanks to President Biden's American Rescue Plan Act, Binghamton received just over $46 million in June 2021 to help with pandemic recovery needs, and the city has until December 31, 2026 to expend the funds.
-Below is a full accounting of the decisions made to date, according to information provided by the City of Binghamton.
+Below is a full accounting of the decisions made through December 2023, according to information provided by the City of Binghamton and ongoing monitoring of Binghamton City Council legislative activity.
 We reached out to Mayor Kraham and encouraged him to contact us if he wants to provide further clarification or a correction.
 Our goal is transparency, accountability, and accuracy.
-(Nearly a year later, and he has not responded even once.)
+(Two years later, and he has not responded even once.)

 #1.
 Lost revenue, general fund: $13,959,095